 Attack on Ukrainian nuclear site ‘an affront to the world at large’

-Justice Secretary Dominic Raab said the international community needed to ‘come down hard on Putin’ following the shelling.
+Justice Secretary Dominic Raab said the international community needs to ‘come down hard on Putin’ following the shelling.

 The shelling of a nuclear power station in south-eastern Ukraine is “an affront to the world at large”, a Cabinet minister has said.